tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 Thats it!
 We now have a Spring REST Demo application with:

-- non-anemic domain model using aggregates
+- a non-anemic domain model using aggregates
 - separate Command and Query operations
 - sensible tests aimed at specific layers of the application